What does SDN mean

 • The forwarding plane switches have little intelligence and solely perform packet forwarding.

 • The white box switches need IP connectivity to the controller for the OpenFlow control sessions.
-This should be done with an out-of-band network if you are forced to use an in-band network for this communication path using an isolated VLAN with STP.
+If you are forced to use an in-band network for this communication path using an isolated VLAN with STP, you should use an out-of-band network.

 • Fast convergence techniques such as BFD may be challenging to use with a central controller.

-• Many people view that this approach does not work for a regular company.
-Companies implementing native OpenFlow, such as Google, have the time and resources to reinvent all the wheels when implementing a new control-plane protocol ( OpenFlow ).
+• Many people believe that this approach does not work for a regular company.
+Companies implementing native OpenFlow, such as Google, have the time and resources to reinvent the wheel when implementing a new control-plane protocol ( OpenFlow ).

 Native OpenFlow with Extensions